 A few days ago, I finally got back into the kitchen and roasted some vegetables.
 Since the weather turned cold, I’ve been craving all kinds of creamy, starchy, cheesy things—I’m completely convinced that my body is trying to put on some extra insulation for winter.
 I’m trying to keep my appetite in check with puréed bean soups and protein-rich lentils, like you see here.
 I added some potatoes to the mix to satisfy my cravings, but I actually found that I enjoyed the caramelized carrots even more.
 You could replace the potatoes with other root vegetables or additional carrots if you’d like.

 The sauce was inspired by Italian gremolata, a condiment made with fresh parsley, lemon zest and garlic.
 I can’t remember where I first heard of gremolata, but I have been obsessed with the concept ever since.
 Fresh herbs, lemon and garlic are my favorite flavors.
 So I decided to throw parsley, lemon and garlic into my food processor and add a bit of olive oil, like you would for chimichurri or pesto.

 I enjoyed the combination of the roasted vegetables, lentils and gremolata sauce, but it wasn’t quite irresistible enough until I added a bit of white miso.
 Now it’s totally addictive/OMG/polish-off-the-plate good.
 Hope you’ll give it a try.

-- 1 pound red potatoes, preferably organic (about 3 large), cut into 1-inch cubes
+- 1 pound red potatoes (about 3 large), cut into 1-inch cubes

-- 5 medium carrots, preferably organic, cut on the bias into 1-inch pieces
+- 5 medium carrots, cut on the bias into 1-inch pieces

 - 2 tablespoons olive oil